KTNQ: KPOP and KGBS

+"Town and Country" format featuring modern country music.

+The late 1960s saw the arrival of KGBS' most successful format, personality-oriented adult contemporary blended with Bill Ballance's groundbreaking "Feminine Forum".
+The Bob Hudson & Ron Landry morning comedy duo was launched during this period and Dave Hull "The Hullabalooer" added his zany antics to afternoons.

 KTNQ

-On December 26, 1976 the station's call sign was changed to the current KTNQ, originally billed as "The New Ten Q." KTNQ would later change languages to Spanish at noon on July 31, 1979.
+On December 26, 1976, the station's call sign was changed to the current KTNQ, originally billed as "The New Ten Q." KTNQ would later change languages to Spanish at noon on July 31, 1979.

-During the late 1970s along with competitor stations such as KHJ (AM) and San Diego-based XETRA-AM ("The Mighty 690"), the station specialized in Top 40 music, and was broadcast in English.
+During the late 1970s along with competitor stations such as KHJ (AM) and San Diego–based XETRA-AM ("The Mighty 690"), the station specialized in Top 40 music, and was broadcast in English.
 The radio station figures prominently in the Ron Howard film Grand Theft Auto. where disc jockey "The Real" Don Steele is doing a live broadcast from a helicopter with the station's call sign following two star-crossed lovers.

 Talk programming

 KTNQ was a part of the Univision America Talk Radio network as of July 4, 2012.
 While the network itself ceased operations in 2015, KTNQ aired the remnants of Univision America's programming as well as local news, weather, and sports.

 KTNQ has been the Spanish language flagship station of the Los Angeles Dodgers since 2011.
 It also broadcast Dodger games from 1979 to 1986.